 Network Failure – Failure of a network interface card, a switch, or DNS server can bring down segments.
 If host names or IP addresses cannot be resolved within your Greenplum array, these manifest themselves as interconnect errors in Greenplum Database.
 The

 gpcheckperf utility helps identify segment hosts that have network issues.

 Disk Capacity – Disk capacity on your segment hosts should never exceed 70 percent full.
 Greenplum Database needs some free space for runtime processing.
 To reclaim disk space that deleted rows occupy, run

 VACUUM after loads or updates.The gp_toolkit administrative schema has many views for checking the size of distributed database objects.

 See the Greenplum Database Reference Guide for information about checking database object sizes and disk space.

 A database system has a limited CPU capacity, memory, and disk I/O resources.
-When multiple workloads compete for access to these resources, database performance degrades.
+When multiple workloads compete for access to these resources, database performance suffers.
 Resource management maximizes system throughput while meeting varied business requirements.
 Greenplum Database provides resource queues and resource groups to help you manage these system resources.

-Resource queues and resource groups limit resource usage and the total number of concurrent queries running in the particular queue or group.
+Resource queues and resource groups limit resource usage and the total number of concurrent queries executing in the particular queue or group.
 By assigning database roles to the appropriate queue or group, administrators can control concurrent user queries and prevent system overload.
 For more information about resource queues and resource groups, including selecting the appropriate scheme for your Greenplum Database environment, see Managing Resources.